-Screw Piles or Helical Piles have many application advantages for use.
-Most places a pile for support is required, a Screw Pile can be installed to a measured installation capacity.
-Whether it’s deck or addition support, foundation piles, portable structure support, tie-back retention, solar and telecommunication tower support or a multitude of uses in the oil and gas industry, helical piles have proven to be both an economical and effective alternative.
+Screw piles & Helical screw piles have many application advantages.
+For most places that a pile for support is required, a screw pile or helical screw pile can be installed as an economical and effective alternative.
+Wether it’s for deck or additional support, foundation piles, support for portable structures, tie-back retention, solar & telecommunication tower support, or the other myriad of uses in the oil and gas industry – Abarent’s screw piles and helical screw piles are a perfect choice.

 Screw Piles also known as Helical Piles or Helical piers are a very basic product.
 They consist of a shaft/pipe and a helix (which is much like a single rotation of a screw).
 Helical Piers “Screw Piles” were first used in England, invented and patented by Alexander Mitchell sometime around 1830.
 Some of the original installed piles installed in that era have been analyzed and have been found to have not lost any of their integral strength.